potatoqualitee/aitools/README.md

 Set-AIToolDefault -Tool Claude
 ```

-Now any aitools command will use Claude Code unless you specify otherwise.
+Now any aitools command will use Claude unless you specify otherwise.

 ---